 - Avoid false parallels: Just because the market behaved one way in 1995, 2000, or 2008 does not mean a similar pattern today will give you the same result.
 A great example of this: The Hindenburg Omen.
 It is a technical analysis pattern that is said to portend a stock market crash.
 The problem: Sometimes it is right, sometimes not.
 You don’t want to bet your life savings on a coin flip.

 These behaviors all remind us that unlike in the animal world, where a threat passes quickly, humans live in constant stress.
 For 99 percent of animals, stress is about three minutes of screaming terror and the threat is over.
 We turn on the exact same stress response when pondering 30-year mortgages.
 What is quickly emerging as the biggest public-health problem everywhere?
-Depression (source: Harris Collingwood, The Sink or Swim Economy.
-The New York Times, June 8, 2003).
+Depression (source: Harris Collingwood, The Sink or Swim Economy.).

 People take comfort in doing what everyone else is doing, and if they are wrong, at least they are wrong with others.